piyush-kurur/piyush-kurur.github.io/contents/posts/2016-07-30-Why-another-cryptolibrary.md

 `Eq` instance is then declared using the combinator [`(===)`][triple-eq] which makes use of `eq` to do the timing safe comparison.
-Clearly, we cannot enforce this at compile time but we can look of this pattern while reviewing the code.
-Anything other than this like for example a `deriving Eq` clause should raise suspicion.
+Clearly, we cannot enforce this at compile time but we can look for this pattern while reviewing the code base.
+Anything other than this, like for example a `deriving Eq` clause, should raise suspicion.

 ## Pointer manipulation.